Mental Health Evaluation for Asylum, Hardship Waiver, VAWA Petition, or U/T-Visa in NJ, NY, FL

 As the child of an immigrant, I bring empathy and understanding to the challenges immigrants face when navigating the United States immigration system.

-I am passionate about giving back to the community and worked in the New York City court system helping victims of crime and domestic violence.
-As a result, I am deeply committed to providing comprehensive, trauma-informed, and culturally sensitive services, including mental health evaluations for hardship waivers, asylum, VAWA and U/T-Visa applications.
+I am passionate about giving back to my community.
+I worked in the New York City court system helping victims of crime and domestic violence.
+As a result, I am deeply committed to providing comprehensive, trauma-informed, and culturally sensitive services, including mental health evaluations for hardship waivers, asylum, VAWA, U-Visa and T-Visa applications.

 From there, I will put together a comprehensive psychological evaluation that is anywhere from 10-15 pages in length.
 You and your attorney will have the opportunity to review the evaluation once it is complete.
 You and your attorney will receive the final evaluation and any additional paperwork requested by your attorney through email or by postal mail.

-If you need the evaluation expedited, I can provide it to you within 5 days at the additional cost of $300 to ensure you meet your deadlines.
+If you need the evaluation expedited, I can provide it to you within 3-5 business days at the additional cost of $300.

-• Obtaining a psychological evaluation in immigration cases is often crucial as it provides documented evidence of an individual's mental health and well-being.
+• Obtaining a mental health evaluation in immigration cases is often crucial as it provides documented psychological evidence of an individual's mental health and well-being.

-A psychological evaluation can help demonstrate the impact of trauma or persecution experienced by the individual, strengthening a case for legal relief.
+A mental health evaluation can help demonstrate the impact of abuse, trauma or persecution experienced by the individual, strengthening a case for legal relief.

-Overall, a thorough psychological evaluation enhances the credibility and validity of an individual's immigration claim, ensuring that their unique needs and circumstances are properly addressed within the legal system.
+Overall, a thorough mental health evaluation enhances the credibility and validity of an individual's immigration claim, ensuring that your unique needs and circumstances are properly addressed within the legal system.

-• Only hardship waivers, asylum, Violence Against Women Act (VAWA), and U-Visa or T-Visas.
+• Only for Hardship Waivers, Asylum, Violence Against Women Act (VAWA) Petition, U-Visa and T-Visas.

 Book a consultation.